dmison/workshop/learn-js/_steps/step2-values-operators-expressions.markdown

 title: Values, types, operators, and expressions
 permalink: step2/

-# keywords:
-#  - term: package.json
-#    define: A `package.json` is the file used to store information about a Node.js project, such as its name and its dependencies.
-Read more [here](https://docs.npmjs.com/files/package.json).

 ---

 Most of the code you write will be manipulating or examining data of some sort.
 That data might come from a file, or from a 3rd party service, or from the user selecting something on a page or typing into a text box.